-Most lie-times were short with 89.3% (n=448) participants able to stand up again in less than 10 minutes.
-The median lie time was 2 minutes (mean=7 mins, interquartile range = 0 to 5 mins).
-There were small numbers of longer lie times (> 60 mins) where participants required further assistance from medical personnel due to the severity of the fall (n=6).
+The participants were asked to recall the amount of time they spent on the floor or lower level following the fall, to enable the estimated lie-time to be calculated.
+Most lie-times were short with 89.3% (n=448) participants able to stand up again in less than 10 minutes following a fall.
+The median lie-time was 2 minutes (mean=7 mins, range = 0 to 480 mins).
+Six participants had lie-times > 60 mins where they required further assistance from medical personnel due to the severity of the fall.

-(Table 4 here)
+(Table 3 here)